About John Chapman, and the Blue Collar Voices Show

 But, that wasn’t how it started.

-My working career began as a laborer digging tunnels.
+My working career right out of high school began as a laborer digging tunnels.
+Under ground.
 Used an air spade to cut the dirt, but it was all moved by shovel.

 Hard work, without a doubt.

-Later I worked on commercial job sites in various positions.
-Subsequent to that I’ve dabbled in framing, worked on some roofs, even poured a little concrete.
+A few years later I worked a number of jobs, both commercial and residential.
+I’ve worked in framing houses, worked on some roofs, even poured a little concrete.

-I worked with Dan Finn who put up with me and taught me the value of excellence.
+I worked with Dan Finn who put up with me and taught me the value of excellence and accuracy.
 If something was supposed to be plumb, it was plumb.
-If you measured, and it was 3/16th, then it was 3/16th.
+If you measured, and it was 3/16th, then it was 3/16th (yes, the degree of accuracy depends on the context).

 Because of weather impacting my income, I decided to get an electronics degree.